StevenVdEeckt/CGN_CL_Dialect/README.md

 ### run

 ## Hyper-parameters of CL Methods
+Following table contains the values of Lambda, the weight of the regularization, for all methods requiring setting Lambda.
+'Initial Lambda' refers to the initial value of Lambda which with we started our procedure to determine Lambda (see paper).
+Final Lambda is the Lambda which came out of this procedure and was used in the experiments.

 Method | Initial Lambda | Final Lambda
 | :--- | ---: | ---: